 As we can see in logistic regression the H(x) is nonlinear (Sigmoid function).
 And for linear regression, the cost function is convex in nature.
 For linear regression, it has only one global minimum.
 In nonlinear, there is a possibility of multiple local minima rather the one global minima.

 So to overcome this problem of local minima.
-And to obtain global minima, we can define new cost function.
+And to obtain global minima, we can define a new cost function.
 We will take the same reference as we saw in Likelihood.

 So the cost function is as bellow.